 Rice is the primary food in Bangladesh, as seen by the high per capita rice consumption.
 Half of the world's population relies on rice as their primary source of nutrition, with over 91% of the world's supply being produced and consumed in Asia (IRRI, 2021).
 Rice is farmed all year in Bangladesh, with three growth seasons: aus (summer rice), aman (monsoon rice), and boro (winter rice) (Mia et al., 2024).
 As the crop production in Bangladesh is dominated by intensive rice cropping and the most dominated cropping pattern is boro-T. aman rice.
 Out of total rice production, 45% comes from aman rice (BBS, 2022).
 According to HIES (2022), the gram per capita uptake of rice in Bangladesh is 349.1 and 284.7 in rural and urban area respectively.
 The population of Bangladesh is growing at the rate of 1.36 % every year i.e., another 30 million people may be added over the next 20 years; that adds new demand of grain crops and agricultural commodities (Islam et al., 2024).
 It is a great achievement of our farmers, government and researchers that Bangladesh has achieved self-sufficiency in rice production in the last ten years (Halim et al., 2023; Fiza et al., 2024).
 Now the country is mainly focusing on nutrition safety of the people.
 Bangladesh has a bright prospect for exporting fine rice and thereby earning foreign exchange (Halder et al., 2024a).
 But majority of the aromatic rice cultivars are low yielding and the national average aromatic rice yield is rather low which is 3.04 t ha-1 (Islam et al., 2023; Sinha et al., 2018)

-There are different agronomic aspects of rice cultivation practices, such as suitable variety, planting time and method, age of seedlings, depth of seedlings, nutrient and water managements etc (Imran-Hossain-Sohag et al., 2025; Keya et al 2024).
+There are different agronomic aspects of rice cultivation practices, such as suitable variety, planting time and method, age of seedlings, depth of seedlings, nutrient and water managements etc (Imran- et al., 2025; Keya et al., 2024).
 Age of seedlings for transplanting has a large significant effect on plant height, tiller production, panicle length, grains panicle-1, and other yield contributing traits (Asaduzzaman et al., 2023; Shrestha et al., 2019).
 Optimum age of seedlings is essential to influence vegetative growth but early and delay planting may cause excessive vegetative and growth, prolong growth duration and delay crop maturity with reduction in grain yield (Khatun et al., 2024; Halder et al., 2024b).
 The use of over aged seedlings retards the general performance of crop and reduces the yield of crop (Bozorgi et al., 2011; Salam et al., 2022).
 Early aged seedlings utilize maximum time for vegetative growth, whereas older seedling recover slowly particularly when injured during uprooting and produce fewer tillers and delay maturity (Hossain et al., 2024).

 Depth of seedlings is another essential aspect in rice development and production because chemical and physical composition, biotic activities, organic matter content and plant nutrients differ significantly with different depths of soil (Asha et al., 2025).
 At deeper root zone, due to low temperature, the availability of nutrient element becomes decreased and development of root system and tillers become restricted (Rahman et al., 2025).
 So, a suitable depth of seedling plays a remarkable role for the improvement in yield and production of rice.
 In Bangladesh, farmers mostly cultivate low-yield traditional aromatic rice varieties like Kalizira, Kataribhog, Rasulbhog, Badshabhog, Chinigura, Aromatic, Dulabhog and Radhunipagol.
 These are grown in aman season.
 As aromatic rice is gaining popularity now a days in our country, therefore, it is time to introduce some high yielding aromatic verities.